How Controlling the Variance can Improve Training Stability of Sparsely Activated DNNs and CNNs: Experiments

 The observed sparsity of the trained nets is also shown in \cref{table_crelu_dnn} and \cref{table_crelu_cnn_cifar_median_across_seeds_test}, and is generally consistent with the desired sparsity $s$.
 For anomalous cases where a decrease in sparsity is observed these are consistent with occurrences whereby the network fails to train, in these cases where exploding gradients appear the network no longer behaves with hidden layers in line with the expected Gaussian distribution, and hence the reduction in sparsity appears.
 Though it is worth noting we would generally advocate for somewhat smaller $V'(q^*)=0.7$ to further control the contraction of $q^{(\ell)}$ towards $q^*$.

-\cref{fig:mnist_training_mean_plots} demonstrates the mean training loss and validation accuracy as a function of gradient descent steps for the DNN at sparsity $s=0.85$, $V'(q^*)=0.7$, standard deviation bars are also shown.
-In all plots the recommended value of $V'(q^*)=0.7$ is used as it is a value where all networks train.
+Figures \ref{fig:mnist_training_mean_plots}, \ref{fig:cifar_training_mean_plots} demonstrate the mean training loss and validation accuracy as a function of gradient descent steps for the DNN (across five seeds) and CNN (across four seeds) respectively, at sparsity $s=0.85$, $V'(q^*)=0.7$, standard deviation bars are also shown.
+The recommended value of $V'(q^*)=0.7$ is used for all plots as it is a value where all networks train.
 Results for the three representative values of $q=\{1,2,3\}$ are displayed.
-As indicated by the theory in \cref{sec:results}, the training dynamics are generally observed to improve by increasing $q^*$. \cref{fig:mnist_training_mean_plots} shows the training loss and validation accuracy of the DNN for five random seeds.
-Larger values of $q^*$ typically show substantially faster convergence, while for some seeds less variation is observed.
-Figures \ref{fig:mean_train_loss_crelu}-\ref{fig:dnn_val_loss_crelu_ind_seed_s_0.9} in \cref{app:more_experiments_dnn} shows plots for individual seeds and for the additional configurations in \cref{table_crelu_dnn}; in those plots the importance of larger $q^*$ is shown to become greater as either of sparsity level $s$ and $V'(q^*)$ increase.
-The improved training speed observed in \cref{fig:mnist_training_mean_plots} for greater $q^*$ is apparent, this is in line with the theory in \cref{sec:sensitivity_of_chi} due to the reduction in sensitivity of $\chi_1(q^*)$ for increasing $q^*$, the corresponding values of $\chi'_1(q^*)$ to the parameter choices in Figures \ref{fig:mnist_training_mean_plots} and \ref{fig:cifar_training_mean_plots} are highlighted as red dots in \cref{fig:chiprime_crelu_heatmap_multi_s}.
-Figures \ref{fig:mean_train_loss_cst}-\ref{fig:dnn_train_loss_cst_ind_seed_s_0.85} replicates these results for the alternative nonlinear activation $\text{CST}_{\tau,m}$ which suffers from greater training instability.
+As indicated by the theory in \cref{sec:eoc_theory}, the training dynamics are generally observed to improve by increasing $q^*$.
+Figures \ref{fig:mean_train_loss_crelu}-\ref{fig:dnn_val_loss_crelu_ind_seed_s_0.9} in \cref{app:more_experiments_dnn} show plots for individual seeds and for the additional configurations in \cref{table_crelu_dnn}; in these plots the importance of larger $q^*$ is shown to become greater as either of sparsity level $s$ and $V'(q^*)$ increase.
+The improved training speed observed in Figures \ref{fig:mnist_training_mean_plots}, \ref{fig:cifar_training_mean_plots} for greater $q^*$ is apparent, this is in line with the theory in \cref{sec:sensitivity_of_chi} due to the reduction in sensitivity of $\chi_{1,\phi}(q^*)$ for increasing $q^*$, the corresponding values of $\chi'_{1, \phi}(q^*)$ to the parameter choices in Figures \ref{fig:mnist_training_mean_plots} and \ref{fig:cifar_training_mean_plots} are highlighted as red dots in \cref{fig:chiprime_crelu_heatmap_multi_s}.

-\cref{fig:cifar_training_mean_plots} shows the analogous to \cref{fig:mnist_training_mean_plots}, mean training loss and validation accuracy as a function of gradient descent steps for the CNN at sparsity $s=0.85$ and $V'(q^*)=0.7$ with the three values of $q^*=\{1,2,3\}$.
-The improved training dynamics for greater $q^*$ is again apparent for CNNs, with improved average loss and validation, as well as improved variability in results.
-Again plots of the training loss for all experiments of the CNNs can be found in Figures \ref{fig:cifar_training_mean_plots}-\ref{fig:cnn_val_loss_crelu_ind_seed_s_0.9} in \cref{more_experiments_cnn}.